github-education-resources/codespaces-teaching-template-py/README.md

 ## For the Educator

-For you as a teacher that means that you can create an environment, in the cloud, for your class that all students can use with 0 or next to 0 configuration regardless of what operating system they are using.
+For you as a teacher that means that you can create an environment, in the cloud, for your class that all students can use with zero or next to zero configuration regardless of what operating system they are using.

 ## Codespaces template